Rosa Raisa: La Scala and Puccini

 Raisa made her La Scala debut as Francesca upon her return from South America.
-She performed many Francesca's and Aida's as well as Lida in Verdi's rare early opera La battaglia di Legnano at the Scala.
-It was after her Francesca at La Scala that she encountered Giacomo Puccini, who visited her after the performance.
+She performed many Francescas and Aidas as well as Lida in Verdi's rare early opera La battaglia di Legnano at the Scala.
+After her Francesca at La Scala, she encountered Giacomo Puccini, who visited her after the performance.
 He was very taken with her performance and potential, Raisa later told the press, that when she asked him which of his operas he thought best for her to tackle, Puccini said: "there is no opera I have written to which your voice is not suited; they are all the same for you."
 He told her he wanted her to create his next opera (still a work in progress, La rondine) Whether he was more entranced with her youth and beauty or her vocal powers is unknown, but his plan for this assumption of Magda was advanced enough that in January 1917 she was announced in the world press for the premiere of this light opera in Monte Carlo.
 Raisa did not go to Monte Carlo as she was in the United States and was fearful of the submarine warfare at that stage of the Great War.
-At about the same time Puccini first encountered Raisa, Arturo Toscanini heard her and told his friends in the opera world that he considered Raisa a "female Tamagno," more appropriate for the heroic Turandot she would create nine years later.
+At about the same time Puccini first encountered Raisa, Arturo Toscanini heard her and told his friends in the opera world that he considered Raisa a "female Tamagno", more appropriate for the heroic Turandot she would create nine years later.

-In 1916 she reprised her Francesca's and Aida's at the Rome Opera and returned to South America for another exhausting season, adding "Loreley," Valentina in Gli Ugonotti (Les Huguenots) and Alice Ford in Verdi's Falstaff.
-Falstaff was to play a large part in her career for it gave her an only chance to play the non-title role in an opera with baritone Giacomo Rimini, at that time her lover and after 1920 her husband.
+In 1916 she reprised her Francescas and Aidas at the Rome Opera and returned to South America for another exhausting season, adding Alfredo Catalani's Loreley, Valentina in Meyerbeer's Gli Ugonotti (Les Huguenots) and Alice Ford in Verdi's Falstaff to her repertoire.
+Falstaff was to play a part in her career for it gave her an only chance to play the non-title role in an opera with baritone Giacomo Rimini, at that time her lover and after 1920 her husband.
 In August 1916 Campanini elaborated to the Chicago Tribune his plans for the upcoming 1916–17 season of the Chicago Opera Association (no longer the Chicago-Philadelphia Opera Company), and clearly building up the return of Raisa to Chicago, quoting Caruso, "he considers Rosa Raisa the greatest dramatic soprano in the world."
-The only problem with Campanini's prediction was that Amelita Galli-Curci was to take Chicago, and the world by storm and she ultimately became the superstar attraction of the company.
+The only problem with Campanini's prediction was that Amelita Galli-Curci was to take Chicago, and the world by storm and she ultimately became the attraction of the company.